wintechis/DATEV-Solid-PoC-App/README.md

 ## Restrictions

 - URIs for Solid pods are hardcoded in [app/urls.ts](https://github.com/wintechis/DATEV-Solid-PoC-App/blob/master/src/app/urls.ts)
-- company affiliation is currently done via the organization name (https://www.w3.org/2006/vcard/ns#organization-name) in the profile cards of the WebIds.
+- company affiliation is currently done via the organization name (https://www.w3.org/2006/vcard/ns#organization-name) in the profile cards of the WebIDs.
 (See [UserService](https://github.com/wintechis/DATEV-Solid-PoC-App/blob/master/src/app/auth/services/user.service.ts).)
 This should be rectified in further research projects.
-- GroupIds are assumed as provided WebIds for Access Rights since we wanted to demonstrate the abstraction level from companies to their employees and the flexibility which comes from GroupIds.
+- GroupIDs are assumed as provided WebIDs for Access Rights since we wanted to demonstrate the abstraction level from companies to their employees and the flexibility which comes from GroupIDs.
 Therefore the [endpoints for managing group access](https://docs.inrupt.com/developer-tools/api/javascript/solid-client/modules/acl_group.html) are used.

 ## Used Libraries